Skip to main content

 The majority of testosterone production in men occurs during deep sleep.
 The GnRH pulse generator also exhibits a distinct rhythm that is tied to the sleep-wake cycle.
 Chronic sleep deprivation or poor sleep quality disrupts this natural circadian rhythm.
 This misalignment directly interferes with the finely tuned hormonal cascades that should occur during restorative sleep.

-Just a single week of sleep restriction can significantly lower in healthy young men.
+Just a single week of sleep restriction can significantly lower testosterone levels in healthy young men.
 The disruption acts as a potent stressor, further contributing to elevated cortisol levels and creating a vicious cycle of hormonal imbalance.

 Clinical Protocols for System Recalibration